AlexisTM/LightBus/readme.md

 Introduction
 ------------

 LightBus is a **Serial UART** communication protocol made for student robot.
-The purpose of this protocol is to be lighter.
+The purpose of this protocol is to be lighter than others.
+It sends 2 bytes with Hardware parity (19 bits).
+At 57600 baudrate, it took 0.3ms to send a function and a data.

 The code is split in 2 parts.
 One for the master and one for the slaves.
-This ensure to have a lighter code.
+This ensure to have a lighter code and more space for our usefull code.

 PROS & CONS
 -----------

 ####PROS

-* Light (2 bytes)
+* Light (2 bytes, over only ONE wire)
 * Cheap (No need for any shield)
 * Easy  (Use the common Arduino RX-TX)
 * Hardware
 * Hardware parity check
 * No crypt, we can plug in & debug (Bluetooth RX/TX module is perfect)
 * Opensource
-* I2C is open to use it with Servos
+* I2C is open to use it with Servos (dynamixel)

 ####CONS

-* Only ONE master (collisions)
+* Only ONE master (avoid collisions)
 * Only 8 [0:1:7] slaves devices
 * Only 16 [0:1:15] functions
 * Have to unplug RX/TX before sending the sketch